 Have you ever been bullied or been a bully yourself?
 Chances are, if you have siblings, you have experienced both sides of this at some point.
 However, what about when this transfers into school or elsewhere?
 I know I was quite an angry child and acted out frequently… often not thinking twice about hurting others.
-I look back now and I’m definitely not proud of having been frequently mean to others.
+Reflecting back now, I’m definitely not proud of having frequently been mean to others.
 I was a child on both ends of this spectrum… I was picked on at times for sure.
-I also was a bully many times over.
+Regrettably, I also was a bully many times over.

 I firmly believe that no individual, adult or child, lashes out to hurt others UNLESS he/she is hurting inside.
 Think about it… why would anyone feel the need to trample on the spirits of another human being unless striving to feel superior and attempt to build up their sense of self-worth in some way?
 There is never a need to step on someone while they are down unless people are so incredibly desperate to try to make themselves feel better.

 I know what you’re thinking… but how does that make the bully feel better?
 Well, in reality, it doesn’t!
 Chances are, the bully has not been taught or modeled the desired skills OR doesn’t have the self-esteem to implement those skills.
 Leiloni Schulz explains this well in her review of the book The Anatomy of Peace: Resolving the Heart of Conflict by The Arbinger Institute.

 Sadly, it is also possible that another reason the bully may act out outside of the home is that the outside world is the only place it may be safe enough to do so.
 There are a few extremely authoritative people out there and some of them are raising children.
 If the child cannot be a child at home, chances are there is hurt and the child will act out somewhere.

 Empowering the Victim